Compare any two graphics cards:

 Intro

-The Nvidia Titan X features clock speeds of 1417 MHz on the GPU, and 1251 MHz on the 12288 MB of GDDR5X memory.
-It features 3584 SPUs as well as 224 Texture Address Units and 96 Rasterization Operator Units.
+The Nvidia Titan X features clock speeds of 1417 MHz on the GPU, and 1251 MHz on the 12288 MB of GDDR5X RAM.
+It features 3584 SPUs as well as 224 TAUs and 96 Rasterization Operator Units.

-Compare that to the Radeon R9 M365X, which uses a 28 nm design.
+Compare all of that to the Radeon R9 M365X, which makes use of a 28 nm design.
 AMD has clocked the core speed at 925 MHz.
-The GDDR5 RAM works at a speed of 1125 MHz on this specific model.
-It features 640 SPUs as well as 40 TAUs and 16 Rasterization Operator Units.
+The GDDR5 memory is set to run at a speed of 1125 MHz on this specific model.
+It features 640 SPUs along with 40 TAUs and 16 ROPs.

 Display Graphs